tamelabe/PostgreSQL_bootcamp/README.md

 Create a new BTree index with name `idx_1` which should improve the “Execution Time” metric of this SQL.
 Please provide proof (`EXPLAIN ANALYZE`) that SQL was improved.

-**Hint**: this exercise looks a “brute force” task to find a good covering index therefore before your new test remove `idx_1` index.
+**Hint**: this exercise looks like a “brute force” task to find a good covering index therefore before your new test remove `idx_1` index.

 Sample of my improvement: